hardikjp7/Wings-Nov-25/Tableau_course_QA.md

 As a cloud developer, Richie is implementing different types of date sets for a project.
 Which of the following options does not demonstrate a discrete date set?

-**Options:**

-A. Days in a week
+Days in a week

-B. Different days in a week
+Different days in a week

-C. Different months
+Different months

-D. Same months in different years
+Same months in different years

-**Correct Answer: D** - Same months in different years represents a continuous date set, not discrete.
+**Correct Answer:** **Same months in different years**

 ---